These are the ‘World’s Best’ travel spots, per Travel + Leisure - NewsBreak

 This category was one of Travel + Leisure’s most popular awards this year.
 Ruggiero said this is because Americans have realized that domestic travel is great, too.

-“They really loved the warmer cities throughout the south and western United States,” she said.Here are the 10 best cities for job seekers
+“They really loved the warmer cities throughout the south and western United States,” she said.Two Oklahomans Picked in Top 10 of MLB Draft, Including #1 Overall

 Charleston, South Carolina, has won the number one spot for the past 10 years.